mrjones-plip/cattmate/README.md

 1. Clone this repo `git clone https://github.com/Ths2-9Y-LqJt6/cattmate.git`
 1. Change directories to cattmate `cd cattmate`
 1. Create your own virtualenv and activate it `python3 -m venv venv;. venv/bin/activate` (_optional_)
-1. Install all the python prerequesites with `pip install -r requirements.txt`
+1. Install all the python prerequisites with `pip install -r requirements.txt`
 1. Create your own config file `cp config.dist.py` and edit `config.dist` with the names or IPs of the chromecasts you want to use (ony first one supported right now ;) and whether you want to use an external I2C screen or not
-1. Start the cattmate controller `python3 cattmate.py` and start the powermatte-linux software specifying the config file you edited above: `/usr/bin/powermate -c powermate.toml`
+1. Start the cattmate controller `python3 cattmate.py` and start the powermatte-linux software specifying the config included in this repo: `/usr/bin/powermate -c powermate.toml`